 Madill is proud of the accomplishment:

 “It’s a pretty cool record to have.
 I have been here for five years and enjoyed every minute of hockey.
 It had its ups and downs, at the end of the day I consider myself pretty fortunate to play hockey and go to school, especially at Dalhousie, so I love it.”

 The Tigers opened the scoring eight minutes into the first period.
-On a power play, forward Jackson Playfair had the puck at the point and slap-passed the puck across the attacking zone to Colton Heffley.
+On a power-play, forward Jackson Playfair had the puck at the point and slap-passed it across the attacking zone to Colton Heffley.
 Heffley snapped the puck past Aigles Bleus’ goaltender Brandon Thibeau.
-Cyr got the other assist
+Cyr got the other assist.

-UdeM came back and scored a power play goal of their own in the second period.
-Eight seconds into the power play, Vincent Deslauries had the puck to the side of the net.
-He backhanded a pass over to teammate Robbie Graham in front of the net and he shot the puck past Tigers’ goaltender Corbin Boes.
+UdeM came back and scored a power-play goal of their own in the second period.
+Eight seconds into the power-play, Vincent Deslauries had the puck to the side of the net.
+He backhanded a pass over to teammate Robbie Graham in front and he shot the puck past Tigers’ goaltender Corbin Boes.

 The game remained tied and it was looking like it would go into overtime.

 With four minutes left in the third period, Dalhousie had a 5-on-3 power play.
 Thirty-five seconds later, just as UdeM’s first penalty expired, Playfair took a wrist shot from the point but Thibeau made the save.
 Jonathan Cyr followed up on the rebound and put the puck into the back of the net.